yo0oenu/LGKD-SS/README.md

-# Role of Language-guided Teacher in Knowledge Distillation for Semantic Segmentation on Driving Scene in Limited Field of View(LGKD-SS)
+# Role of Language-Guidance in Knowledge Distillation for Semantic Segmentation Under Limited Field-Of-View Autonomous Driving(LGKD-SS)

 ## Setup Environment
 For this project, we used python 3.8.18.
 We recommend setting up a new virtual